v0dro/rcsv/README.md

 ### :only_listed_columns
 A boolean flag.
 If enabled, only parses columns that are listed in :columns.
 Disabled by default.

+### :buffer_size
+An integer.
+Default is 1MiB (1024 * 1024).
+Specifies a number of bytes that are read at once, thus allowing to read drectly from IO-like objects (files, sockets etc).

 ## Examples